 ‘I’m interested in people and their stories, and how someone from today is connected with the past.
 I like to paint people who are famous, and paint them here in my community, painting them in the desert puts them into an unexpected place.
 Having just a little bit of humour can take the power out of a serious situation, whether something is happening to you right now, or it happened long ago – it lets you be in a little bit of control again, you can get a bit of cheeky revenge.
 A sense of humour and a paintbrush is a powerful thing.’
 (Vincent Namatjira)

-Namatjira was awarded Highly Commended in the Archibald Prize 2018, an invited finalist in the UQ Museum National Self Portrait Prize and Art Gallery of South Australia’s Ramsay Prize 2017.
+Namatjira was awarded the $100,000 acquisitive Ramsay Prize 2019 at the Art Gallery of South Australia and was a finalist in the Archibald Prize 2019.
+In 2018 Namatijra received Highly Commended in the Archibald Prize and was an invited finalist in the UQ Museum National Self Portrait Prize and Art Gallery of South Australia’s Ramsay Prize 2017.
 He was a finalist in the Telstra National Aboriginal and Torres Strait Islander Awards 2017, 2016, 2014, 2013 and the John Fries Memorial Award 2015, 2013.
 Namatjira’s work is held in significant institutional collections including the British Museum, Art Gallery of New South Wales, Art Gallery of Western Australia and Queensland Art Gallery/Gallery of Modern Art.